unsplash-image-8_LZ9UWTKLE.jpg

 Hard is not impossible.

-Our goal is to transform lives by healing trauma through a neuroscience-based approach, utilizing Somatic Experiencing, EMDR, Interpersonal Neurobiology, and our proprietary developmental trauma treatment.
+Our goal is to help the nervous system find a state of regulation treating trauma through a neuroscience-based approach, utilizing Somatic Experiencing, EMDR, Interpersonal Neurobiology, and our proprietary Neurophysiological Trauma Treatment Developmental (NPT-D).

 NEUROPHYSIOLOGICAL TRAUMA TREATMENT